-For 10U “C” and “All-Star” tournaments in Maryland & Delaware the following rule exceptions or points of emphasis will apply to the latest edition of standard USSSA fastpitch rules, which can be found online at either www.usssa.com or www.usssa1.com.
+For USSSA 10U “C” and “All-Star” tournaments by East Coast Events, the following rule exceptions or points of emphasis will apply to the latest edition of standard USSSA fastpitch rules, which can be found online at either www.usssa.com or www.usssa1.com.

-- The dropped third strike rule does not apply.
+- The dropped third-strike rule does not apply.
 Whether or not the 3rd strike is caught, the batter is out.
-The ball is still live and runners may steal 2nd and 3rd bases if they so choose.
+The ball is still live, and runners may steal 2nd and 3rd bases.
 Runners may not advance to home on a dropped third strike.